-The Education Review Office (ERO) is the government department that evaluates and reports on the education and care May 2015 of students in schools.
+The Education Review Office (ERO) is the government department that evaluates and reports on the education and care of students in schools.
 Most recently ERO has reported on One Tree Hill College in 2012 and 2015.
-Here are some of the highlights from the outstanding 2015 ERO report:
+Here are some of the highlights from the outstanding 2015 ERO Report:

-- "One Tree Hill College successfully places high value on students becoming connected and engaged with their learning." - "High expectations for student achievement and good quality learning programmes..." - "Key competencies and values education, alongside achievement, continue to be emphasised as important outcomes in the - "Junior students adjust to secondary school learning through a strong sense of belonging." - "Pastoral care is highly effective.
-The school tone is supportive of all students..." - "Very good quality relationships are acknowledged as the basis for effective learning." - "Students talk meaningfully and positively about their learning experiences." - "Leaders share strategies to promote best teaching practice..." - "One Tree Hill College has developed positive and useful relationships with local primary schools." - "...the school environment continues to be successfully developed, well managed and attractively maintained." - "One Tree Hill College is using achievement information very well to make positive changes to learners' progress and - "The college makes very good use of achievement data to improve students' engagement and connection with their learning." - "Achievement information for Years 9 and 10 indicates that students make good progress in literacy and numeracy..." - "School leaders and faculty heads strategically drive the curriculum towards student-centred choices" - "There are extensive opportunities for students at all levels to develop their leadership skills." - "A key intervention for Years 9 and 10, to promote accelerated progress is the reading enrichment programme." - "The school is effectively promoting educational success for Māori students." - "The concept of akonga is evident in teachers' practice and creates a work culture based on reflection and the sharing of ideas." - "The schools Māori Advisory Group is an example of a highly effective learning partnership working to lift student engagement and academic performance." - "Pacific students have their learning enhanced with a strong focus on Pacific pride..." - "The schools pathways focus is very strong and capably led..." - "Self review of curriculum delivery is effective and thorough within departments." - "Effective self review processes are functioning at all levels of school systems and bring about appropriate, cyclical change." - "The school is very well placed to sustain and improve its performance." - "ERO is likely to carry out the next review in four-to-five years."
+- "One Tree Hill College successfully places high value on students becoming connected and engaged with - "High expectations for student achievement and good quality learning programmes..."
+"Key competencies and values education, alongside achievement, continue to be emphasised as important - "Junior students adjust to secondary school learning through a strong sense of belonging." outcomes in the school's learning processes." - "Pastoral care is highly effective.
+The school tone is supportive of all students..." - "Very good quality relationships are acknowledged as the basis for effective learning." - "Students talk meaningfully and positively about their learning experiences." - "Leaders share strategies to promote best teaching practice..." - "One Tree Hill College has developed positive and useful relationships with local primary schools." - "...the school environment continues to be successfully developed, well managed and attractively "One Tree Hill College is using achievement information very well to make positive changes to learners' - "The college makes very good use of achievement data to improve students' engagement and connection - "Achievement information for Years 9 and 10 indicates that students make good progress in literacy and - "School leaders and faculty heads strategically drive the curriculum towards student-centred choices" • "There are extensive opportunities for students at all levels to develop their leadership skills."

-The full report is available for viewing by either calling into the college's reception or by visiting our website: www.onetreehillcollege.school.nz Ko te Tamaiti te Pütake o te Kaupapa
+- "A key intervention for Years 9 and 10, to promote accelerated progress is the reading enrichment "The school is effectively promoting educational success for Maori students." - "The concept of akonga is evident in teachers' practice and creates a work culture based on reflection and • "The school's Maori Advisory Group is an example of a highly effective learning partnership working to lift - student engagement and academic performance."
+"Pacific students have their learning enhanced with a strong focus on Pacific pride..." - "The school's pathways focus is very strong and capably led..." - "Self review of curriculum delivery is effective and thorough within departments." - "Effective self review processes are functioning at all levels of school systems and bring about appropriate, "The school is very well placed to sustain and improve its performance." - "ERO is likely to carry out the next review in four-to-five years." - The full report is also available for viewing by either calling into the College's reception or by visiting our website: www.onetreehillcollege.school.nz